 Select No if it does not.

-Note: If Yes, then the ordinance violation is payable as a matter of policy if the statute or administrative rule adopted is payable on the Statewide Payables List.
-The ordinance violation is court required as a matter of policy if the statute or administrative rule adopted is not payable.
+Note: If Yes, then the violation is payable as a matter of policy if the statute or administrative rule adopted is payable on the Statewide Payables List.
+The violation is court required as a matter of policy if the statute or administrative rule adopted is not payable.

 - Select Yes if the recommendation is that the offense should be payable or if the recommendation is to change the payable fine amount.